tusharshahrs/pulumi-homelab/azure-nextgen-serverless/README.md

 ## Azure-Nextgen Serverless in TypeScript

 This uploads an index.html file to an azure blob storage.
-The index file is located in www folder.
+The index file is located in the www folder.

 ## Pre-Requisites